nadeeth/mcpicker/README.md

 # mcpicker
-A color picker for small screens.
+A simple color picker for mobiles and small screens.